purdue-cs193-fall-2019/Lecture-6-Demo/README.md

 # Lecture 5 Demo
 This is a repo to demo git for CS193!

-I'm demoing it right now! :) hi
+I'm demoing it right now! :)

 Thanks for checking out this repo to demo git for CS193!